A few years ago, I was lying in bed after a full day of non-stop going and all I could think was–

 What it looks like for me!

 Then I get breakfast ready for the kids and play some quiet music.
-We have a short family time during breakfast, before they head to school and work.
+We have a short “Connect with God” time during breakfast before they head to school and work.
 Once they go about their merry way, I have my “me time”.
-I make breakfast, heat up my tea kettle and I sit at the table and have my quiet time while I eat and listen to quiet music.
-My quiet time I try to alternate, reading a devotional/prayer and mediation, scripture art and/or journaling.
-Then I workout, I do a Yoga video or go out and walk/run.
-Then I’m ready to conquer the dirty dishes, the job deadlines and the countless meals.
+I make breakfast, heat up my tea kettle and I sit at the table and have my own “Connect with God” time while I eat and listen to quiet music.
+During my quiet time, I try to alternate, reading a devotional/prayer and mediation, scripture art, and/or journaling.
+Then I work out, I do a Yoga video or go out and walk/run.
+Then I’m ready to conquer the dirty dishes, the job deadlines, and the countless meals.
 Seriously, it makes all the difference!